johannes-qvarford/home-env/README.md

 * Login to Messenger
 * Install Firefox extensions manually.
 * * Tampermonkey should have 2 downloader scripts.
+* Set game directory for Steam on G:
+* Install https://kodi.wiki/view/Add-on:Backup for Kodi, and restore backup from G:\MEGAsync\Media\T...
+* * If there is a Kodi version mismatch - When adding video sources, remember that movies are in separate directories.
+* * Setup a backup schedule.

 # Regular backups

 Manually backup Firefox extension list.
+Manually backup Invidious subscriptios.